mackoshkamacka/FaceForwardWebsite/README.md

 - `ArtistDashboard.js` is just a nestted component for `CreateNewService`, `ArtistsService`, and `ArtistRequest` components.
 Similarly, `PatientDashBoard.js` is just a nested component for (`PatientAdminRequest`,) `ServicesList`, and `PatientRequests` components.
 - `CreateNewService.js`, `PatientAdminRequest.js`, `PatientRequests.js`, `ProtectedRoute.js`, `ServiceList.js`,  were already annotated well/understood.

+After these anntoations, some files may have changed/been refactored/abstracted (particularly so patients and hopsitals have similar request cycles).

 #### How React Renders My Website:
 ![React Rendering Visual](media/ReactRenderingVisualV3.png)